 11. LAND USE AND PLANNING.
 Would the project: Potentially Significant Impacts Significant Unless Mitigated Less Than Significant Impact No Impact 11.a.
-Physically divide an established community? Х division active zonino ussion: The project does not involve a land on of an established community.
-The project farmland in a rural area of the County.
-Resign regulations and any applicable State laws are: Project Plans; Project Location. t involves cons idential develo struction of a sopment would single-family h ome on 11.b.
+Physically divide an established community? Х Discussion: The project does not involve a land division or development that would result in the division of an established community.
+The project involves construction of a single-family home on active farmland in a rural area of the County.
+Residential development would be as allowed by local zoning regulations and any applicable State laws at the time of development.
+Source: Project Plans; Project Location.
+11.b.
 Cause a significant environmental impact due to a conflict with any land use plan, policy or regulation adopted for the purpose of avoiding or mitigating an environmental effect? Х